eduvpn/vpn-server-node/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.1.4

+- A new configuration option `manageFirewall` that takes boolean was added to `config.php` (default: `true`).
+Setting it to `false` will disable installing firewall rules when running `vpn-server-node-generate-firewall --install`.

 ## 2.1.0

 - A new configuration option `useVpnDaemon` that takes a boolean was added to